Google Stadia is lying about 4K games quality - 9to5Google

 Google Stadia is an ambitious project that, unfortunately, is off to a rough start, thanks to lofty expectations, head-scratching decisions, and annoying hiccups.
-However, looking past most of that, the biggest problem that Stadia currently faces is that Google has been blatantly lying about the quality of 4K games on the service.
+However, looking past most of that, the biggest problem that Stadia currently faces is that Google has been heavily exaggerating about the quality of 4K games on the service.

 Nomad case for Pixel 3